Edith Maxwell (author): Authorial career

 Maxwell’s first published fiction was in the Pasadena Star-News, where she won a children’s fiction contest in 1961.

 Her first published short story as an adult was in 1996, and her first novel appeared in 2012.
 She is a lifetime member of Sisters in Crime and served as President of the New England chapter for two years.
 She is also a member of Mystery Writers of America, the Short Mystery Fiction Society, and the Historical Novel Society.
 She has been a full-time mystery author since 2013.
-Maxwell has two dozen mystery novels and a novella in print with more in process.
+Maxwell has two dozen mystery novels and a novella in print.

 Maxwell decided to write cozy mysteries because "I don’t want to read noir or nail-biter thrillers.
 Our world is scary and messy enough.
 When I’m finished reading a book, I don’t want to feel worse about society.
 That’s what I write, too."